Working at Vanderbilt FAQs

 8. Does Vanderbilt have a sick bank?

 No. Offering a 'sick bank' would significantly increase Vanderbilt's costs.
-Currently, when sick time is not used, the university is not liable for the payout (except for up to 30 days at retirement).
-If sick time were pooled, it likely would all be paid out, leaving Vanderbilt with considerably less money to fund other employee benefits.
+Currently, when grandfathered sick time is not used, the university is not liable to pay it out.
+Employees with illnesses or injuries lasting beyond two weeks may be eligible to use short-term disability.

 The 2010-2011 Staff Life Committee investigated this issue again and filed their report entitled Sick Bank Report.

 For more information about disability insurance, see the HR Web site at http://hr.vanderbilt.edu/benefits/benefitspackage.htm.

 9. What is the staff hardship fund?

 The Faculty/Staff Hardship Fund was established in 1994 to financially assist Vanderbilt faculty and staff employed at Vanderbilt for over a year who are experiencing a temporary hardship due to an emergent event (the death of a loved one, a fire, an acute illness keeping us from work, etc).